Sirmattdennis/portfolio/README.md

 ---

+#### Eagle Productivity Solutions:
+As part of the team of interactive developers, I helped to create interactive learning tools for clients primarily in the field of pharmaceuticals.
+Projects included e-learning courses, to e-blasts, software simulations, and more.
+As much of the work is built for private use, I can only share samples from Eagle's public "Portfolio" page.

+__URL:__ www.eagleproductivity.com/interactive.html

+---

+#### Images Folder ####
+A few samples of more artistically driven projects.

+asp162: One of the last pages from my now discontinued webcomic.

+aspcast: A cast shot of my old webcomic.
+The first thing I made when I received and set up my Cintiq.

+concept_jack_colors: A set of character concept art for a friend, with several color sets.

+ctc images: See below this list.

+eaglehands: A sample of drawn hands that we would occasionally use at Eagle in eLearning courses to show tapping a device, as an alternative to a cropped photo of a hand.

+everw images: See below this list.

+happytrees: A series of images showing a template I had created for quickly creating detailed, unique trees to be used in backgrounds of drawn projects.
+The third image shows three trees that were assembled in about a minute each.
+Ideally these look best as background elements, not shown extremely close.

+image_briermisk: A quick sketch-up of a creature for a campaign.

+py2d images: -anim is a short intro animation made for a YouTube channel in Flash and exported to mp4.
+The mp4 does not have the dithering that this gif shows.
+The -pixel file is a logo for the same channel, given a pixelated retro look.

+welwynd_v4: A map made from scratch for a tabletop RPG campaign.

+wip-lineart: There's something wonderful about clean lineart from a sketch, before colors get added.

+wyrid: A spooky thing, in a spooky place, holding a spooky stick.

+---

 #### "CTC" Images:
 My ongoing task was a complete redesign of the Connection Technology Center website.
 No simple challenge, considering I was the sole web dev dedicated to it.
 Design-wise,